pattisoj/pokedexProject/README.md

 ## The Project Plan.

 This project has been created to stretch my (current) abilities and allow me to learn more alongside my coding boot camp.
-I intend to be creative and also delve into the automated testing of my code.

 _This was the plan created on 11/05/22_